 Top Senate Republican Pushes Forward With Drug Bill That Divides GOP

-Back home in Iowa for the August recess, Senate Finance Chairman Chuck Grassley is making the case in this conservative state for a sweeping drug bill even though many in his party do not support it.
+Back home in Iowa for the August recess, Senate Finance Chairman Chuck Grassley is making the case in this conservative state for a sweeping drug bill, even though many in his party do not support it.

 "One of the few times, if it isn't the only time, that I've been chairman of various committees that I haven't had at least a majority of Republicans on my side," Grassley conceded at a town hall meeting in Aurelia this week, but he added: "It's probably more valuable to have the president on your side."

-For 39 years and counting, the Republican senator travels to all 99 counties in his home state every year to meet with constituents, and this year the high cost of prescription drugs comes up at nearly all of them.
+For 39 years and counting, the Republican senator has traveled to all 99 counties in his home state every year to meet with constituents, and this year the high cost of prescription drugs has come up in nearly all of them.

-It's why Iowans like Allan Yeager showed up, to hear more about plans that could help his family, where his wife has faced high out of pocket drug costs.
+It's why Iowans like Allan Yeager showed up, to hear more about plans that could help his family, where his wife has faced high out-of-pocket drug costs.
 "She's a severe diabetic, she had gastric bypass.
 When we retired she got a bonus and they were used up like that," he told NPR.

-Grassley's bill to reduce seniors' out of pocket costs and limit drug price increases under Medicare is popular here, among dozens of older Iowans.
-But it was also met by skepticism by Iowans like John Comstock, who told the senator he's not convinced Congress get actually get it done.
+Grassley's bill to reduce seniors' out-of-pocket costs and limit drug price increases under Medicare is popular here, among dozens of older Iowans.
+But it was also met by skepticism by Iowans like John Comstock, who told the senator he's not convinced Congress could actually get it done.
 "Based on coming out of committee, with not having total Republican support, what do you feel in your gut and experience is the chances of that passing are?"

 As Grassley tells it, the fact that nine of the Senate Finance Committee's 15 Republicans voted against his bill in July is a good sign for what comes next.
-"If you just looked at doing something in Washington with having every Republican on my side before you can move ahead we wouldn't get much done and it takes a lot of bipartisanship in Congress to get things done," he told the crowd.
+"If you just looked at doing something in Washington with having every Republican on my side before you can move ahead, we wouldn't get much done, and it takes a lot of bipartisanship in Congress to get things done," he told the crowd.

 In order to get a prescription drug bill that has a shot at overcoming a filibuster, Grassley started working with the top Democrat on the committee, Ron Wyden of Oregon, back in January.
-Last month, they unveiled legislation that will limit out of pocket costs for seniors in Medicare's Part D prescription drug program to $3,100 per year starting in 2022.
+Last month, they unveiled legislation that will limit out-of-pocket costs for seniors in Medicare's Part D prescription drug program to $3,100 per year starting in 2022.

 "It's going to give peace of mind to people," he said.